You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 The other approach is a bit more creative and needs more logical deduction.

-You basically need to become a real estate profiler to creatively find different targeting options for your campaign.
+You need to become a real estate profiler to creatively find different targeting options for your campaign.

-Take a look at the list with the different motivated sellers above (e.g., absentee owners, etc.).
+Look at the list with the different motivated sellers above (e.g., absentee owners, etc.).

 Now, you can just ask yourself what it means to be, for example, an absentee owner.